faddat/clay/readme.md

 **clay** is a blockchain application built using Cosmos SDK and Tendermint, generated with [Starport](https://github.com/tendermint/starport) and validated exclusively from embedded devices that live at the edge of the network.

-Jacob Gadikian wrote about clay quite a bit before kicking it off:
+Jacob Gadikian wrote about clay quite a bit, but did not always mention it by name:

 [Blockchain Application TCO](https://blurt.world/blurt/@jacobgadikian/blockchain-application-tco)

 [Baby Blockchains](https://github.com/regen-network/cosmosd/issues/17)

 [Clay](https://blurt.world/blurt/@jacobgadikian/clay)

 Clay will be considered "feature-complete" when: